dalek-cryptography/ed25519-dalek/README.md

 ratchet the underlying keccak-f1600 function (used for the provided transcript-based PRNG) forward additionally based on some system-/chip- provided randomness.
-This provides _synthetic randomness_, that is, randomness based on both deterministic and undeterinistic data.
+This provides _synthetic randomness_, that is, randomness based on both deterministic and undeterministic data.
 The reason for doing this is to prevent badly seeded system RNGs from ruining the security of the signature verification scheme.